Mrphase/bashtest/README.md

 # bashtest
 bash_test for CPU anti-section.
-Simply said ./run.bash to run it
+Simply say ./run.bash to run it